openstf/stf/README.md

 * Insufficient USB host controller resources
   - On Linux, use `dmesg` to check for this error
   - If you've only got 9-12 devices connected and an Intel (Haswell) processor, it's most likely an issue with the processor.
 If your BIOS has an option to disable USB 3.0, that might help.
 If not, you're screwed and must get a PCIE extension card with onboard controllers.
+* Your powered USB hub does not support the device
+  - Can happen with older devices and newer Battery Charging spec compatible hubs.
+* The USB cable is bad
+  - It happens.
+Try another one.

 ### A device that was previously connected no longer shows up in the list.